-Social Upliftment (Ukwakha Isizwe)
+Social Upliftment (Sukuma)

-Ukwakha Isizwe is Cornerstone Church's primary social upliftment partner.
+Sukuma is Cornerstone Church's primary social upliftment partner.
 It functions as an umbrella organisation for several social justice projects.
 It was established to make the process of running social justice projects easier and give space for people to get involved in any way they can.
 It is a registered Non-Profit Organisation (NPO) and Public Benefit Organisation (PBO).
-See www.uifoundation.co.za for more details.